meganox/compass-typographic-scale/README.md

 - `$ts-rhythm` – Rhythm to pass to vertical-rhythm (margin-top padding-top padding-bottom margin-bottom)
-- `$ts-base-font-size-points-equiv` – Scale factor i.e. the point size in print that's equivalent to 16px default font size
+- `$ts-base-font-size-points-equiv` – Scale factor i.e. the point size in print that's equivalent to 16px default browser font size
 - `$ts-double-stranded` – Whether to output classes as well as element selectors
 - `$ts-double-stranded-classnames` – Class names to use
-- `$ts-use-silent-classes` – Whether to use sass pseudo-classes (for use with
+- `$ts-use-html-classes` – Whether to output CSS classes.
+Sass placeholder (silent) classes (for use with @extend) are always output.
-@extend)
 - `$ts-outsize-scale` – An alternate scale.
 Set to false to disable.
 - `$ts-outsize-scale-classnames` – Classnames for alternate scale
-- `$ts-outsize-use-silent-classes` – Whether to use sass pseudo-classes
+- `$ts-outsize-use-html-classes` – Whether to use CSS classes.
+Defaults to same as `$ts-use-html-classes`

 Mixins
 ------
-- `ts-establish-baseline` – Sets base font size/line height and resets vertical whitespace
+- `ts-establish-baseline` – Sets base font size/line height and resets vertical whitespace if `$ts-reset-vertical-whitespace` is true (See below)
-- `ts-reset-vertical-spacing` – Sets margin/padding top/bottom to 0
+- `ts-reset-vertical-spacing` – Sets margin/padding top/bottom to 0 on any element
+- `ts-reset-whitespace` – Resets vertical spacing to 0 on the heading elements and classes and the outsize classes.
+Called anyway if you call `ts-establish-baseline`
 - `ts-header-scale` – Set h1 - h6 according to the scale
 - `ts-header-scale-with-rhythm($rhythm)` – Or with leading/trailing whitespace
 using rhythm `$rhythm` is optional and defaults to `$ts-rhythm`